kcrary/istari/docs/tactics.md

 - `infer /[term M]/ /[name option]/`

-  If `M` is path, proves `M : A` and creates a new hypothesis of that type with the given name.
+  If `M` is a path, proves `M : A` and creates a new hypothesis of that type with the given name.
 (A name is invented if no name is supplied.)

   + `inferRaw /[term M]/ /[name option]/`

     As `infer` but does not invoke the typechecker on the path's arguments.

+- `typechecker : unit -> unit`

+  Runs the typechecker on all of the current goals.

+  Note this this is not a tactic, so it is invoked `typechecker ();`, not `typechecker.`

 - `Typecheck.trace : bool ref`